sthaha/learn-openshift-monitoring/README.md

 ## Goal

-The goal of this repo is to take you through a journey to understand OpenShift Monitoring.
+The goal of this repo is to take you on a journey to understanding OpenShift Monitoring.

 ## Why not the docs?